JiriSlof/KnowledgeBase/MS SharePoint Server.md

 ## License model
 #### **Server License + CAL**
-> Purchase a Server license for each server, and then purchase Client Access Licenses (CALs) for either users or devices.
+> Purchase a Server license for each server, and then purchase Client Access Licenses (CALs) for users or devices.
 - **Server License**
   - Exchange Server Standard License
 - **Client Acess License (CAL)**